Heading to Universal Studios Singapore for a fun day out with the kids? We've got the all the insider tips on how to

 Towing kids, bags, strollers, and the kitchen sink around an amusement park is not our idea of a fun day out.
 Look out for locker rooms dotted around the park in the Hollywood, Sci-Fi, Ancient Egypt, and Lost World zones.
 These are roomy enough for bags, but if you want a bigger affair to store that kitchen sink, then look out for the bigger lockers near the entrance of Universal Studios Singapore.
 Prices start from $4 for one hour at the lockers in Lost World and go up to $20 a day.

 Queuing in the heat is not fun.
 Queuing in the heat with whiny kids is akin to poking sharp sticks in one’s eyes.
-Spending the extra cash on express passes is well worth it if you are heading to the park during school holidays or at the weekend.
+Spending the extra cash on express passes is well worth it if you’re heading to the park during school holidays or at the weekend.
 Express tickets can be purchased as an add-on with your ticket purchase.
 It’s free for little ones under four years anyway, so no need to pay extra for them.

-Weekends, school holidays and public holidays are inevitably chockablock all year round.
+Weekends, school holidays, and public holidays are inevitably chockablock all year round.
 If you can, go during the week (Thursday or Friday).
 If you have no choice but to go at peak times, then make sure you get there early before the queues build up.
-Psst.
-You can also get into the park early when doors open at 12pm.
-This is a great chance to grab lunch and explore, and get in line for when rides start at 2pm!
+Psst, you can also get into the park early when doors open at 12pm.
+This is a great chance to grab lunch and explore, then get in line when rides start at 2pm!

 7. Nursing room and baby care centre at USS